UNITY-Physics/fw-custom-information-sync/README.md

 #### Files

 For initial run (without providing any input files):
-- acquisitions.csv
-  - Existing unique acquisition labels for the entire project
-- sessions.csv
-  - Existing unique session labels for the entire project
-- subjects.csv
+- <project>.csv
-  - Existing unique subject labels for the entire project
+  - Existing unique subject & session labels for the entire project with custom session information.

 For second run (providing input files):
 - no outputs are produced.